 The application period for CJWL 2022 scholarships has closed.
 These one-year, $1,000 scholarships are available to students who plan to pursue a career that involves helping people, such as nursing, healthcare, social work, education, ministry, etc. Your chosen career path and accompanying essay should reflect the League's motto: "My part is to improve the present moment."
 Individuals entering college for the first time who are 18 or 19 years of age are eligible to apply.

 Applications for the 2023 scholarships will open in February 2023.

-The Camden Junior Welfare League has awarded eight Kershaw County School District graduates with scholarships.
-These students will be pursuing education and careers in fields that involve helping people, such as nursing, healthcare, social work, education or ministry.
+The Camden Junior Welfare League awarded seven Kershaw County School District graduates with scholarships earlier this summer.
+Each of these students demonstrated a commitment to pursuing education and a career that involves helping people, such as nursing or education.

 Mary Christofaro is a graduate from Lugoff-Elgin High School and will be attending Newberry College.
 She will major in Health Science to pursue a career in Speech Pathology.
 Mary played on the Lugoff- Elgin High School softball team, was a member of the National Beta Club, Honor Society, Technical Honor Society, and Fellowship of Christian Athletes.
 Mary’s ultimate career goal is to become a speech-language pathologist for an elementary school in Kershaw County, where she plans to utilize the skills and knowledge, she acquires to help others.

 Grace Gunter is another graduate of Lugoff-Elgin High School and will be attending Clemson University through its Bridge Program, in order to pursue a career as a Physical Therapist.
 Grace has spent her high school years as an active participant in Fellowship of Christian Athletes, National Beta Club Society, National Honors Society, Student Council, and as a Freshman Student Mentor.
 Grace hopes to help people gain strength and confidence while bringing a smile to their face.